Interperle/application-platform/README.md

 # application-platform

 ## Naming Convention

-- Everything in english (naming, comments, commits, ...)
+Everything in English (naming, comments, commits, ...)
 - we strictly follow [PEP8](https://peps.python.org/pep-0008) naming convention for everything <https://peps.python.org/pep-0008/#prescriptive-naming-conventions>
-- names end with the top level relation, e.g.:
+- names end with the top-level relation, e.g.:
   - short_text_question for the short text questions database table
   - short_text_answer for the short text answers database table
   - application_table for the list of all applications